rzuritamilla/phr/lab_gap/PITCHME.md

 +++?image=lab_gap/figures/hot_years.PNG&position=center&size=cover
 @title[joke_ES_NL]
-Note: people from different countries were asked the following question Incidentally, this figure also shows that Spain can lead positive rankings too and that the perception of climate change in NL is not very good...
+Note: people from different countries were asked the following question...
+Incidentally, this figure also shows that Spain can lead positive rankings too and that the perception of climate change in NL is not very good.
 Something for Javier to discuss with Rutte next time that they meet in Colombia.

 ---?image=lab_gap/figures/d41586-018-05143-8_15761504.jpg&position=center&size=80%
 @title[Factors_to_fix]
-Note: now back to academia again, the perception gap is also visible in the list of items that should be "fixed" according to various groups
+Note: now back to academia again, the perception gap is also visible in the list of items that should be "fixed" according to various groups.
+PIs care about KPI and management
+Non-PIs about their work-life balance and the (unfair) way in which their work is valued/evaluated Discontent researchers complaint about mentoring and management skills of people higher up in the hierarchy. if you want to know more about this, you can check Dilbert :-)

 ---
 ### Perception gap at GIP?